Links to past projects:

-I recently completed a project on anaphora in English and Spanish, using Centering Theory.
-We have published a number of papers, and released an annotated corpus of conversations.
-In that project, we studied how subjects and topics are expressed in conversation, and how pronouns and other referring expressions are selected in discourse (i.e., why a full noun phrase might be chosen over a pronoun to refer to the same entity).
+Aproject on anaphora in English and Spanish used Centering Theory.
+We studied how subjects and topics are expressed in conversation, and how pronouns and other referring expressions are selected in discourse (i.e., why a full noun phrase might be chosen over a pronoun to refer to the same entity).

 Within computational linguistics, I have worked on formal models of conversation structure, and the application of discourse processing in machine translation.
 I have also done some work on conversation policies for communication among software agents.
 Before coming to SFU, I worked for a company, where I led the design and implementation of a commercial natural language processing/artificial intelligence system.

-My current work centres around a study of evaluative language, with the final goal of developing a computational method for extracting opinion and evaluation automatically from texts.
-This project has multiple dimensions.
-We have built a system, SO-CAL, or Semantic Orientation Calculator, to extract opinion using words and phrases.
+My work on sentiment analysis led to a computational system to identify whether a text is positive or negative.
+The system, SO-CAL, or Semantic Orientation Calculator, extracts sentiment and opinion using words and phrases.
 SO-CAL is described in an article in the journal Computational Linguistics.
-Current work focuses on the impact of discourse phenomena in how evaluation is interpreted.
-We are examining nonveridical contexts, such as negation and modality, and also how discourse or coherence relations affect the interpretation of evaluation.
-This work is mostly theoretical, and we are studying discourse relations in general, and how they are signalled.
-Another aspect of this project involves the annotation of evaluative texts (mostly reviews posted online) following Appraisal Theory.
+Another aspect of this project involved the annotation of evaluative texts (mostly reviews posted online) following Appraisal Theory.
 The most recent work in this project is the collection of a corpus of opinion articles and news comments.
 We are analyzing them in terms of register, and trying to figure out whether they are constructive and/or toxic.
 More recent work is listed under the website of the Discourse Processing Lab.

 I am part of a research group based at the Universidade de Santiago de Compostela, Spain, studying discourse typology, with María de los Ángeles Gómez-González as PI.
 Our group is called SCIMITAR (Santiago-Centred International Milieu for Interactional, Typological and Acquisitional Research).
 In Spain, I also collaborate with the CONTRANOT group, a group that studies functional linguistics and its applications, led by Julia Lavid at the Universidad Complutense de Madrid.